New Dean Mentoring Program

 General Mentoring Information

-During the Fall and Spring Meetings there is a mentoring session on Sunday mornings.
-We encourage those interested in the mentoring programs to attend, even if you have not been paired with a mentor or mentee.
+During the Spring Annual Meeting and Fall Semiannual Meeting there is a mentoring session and we encourage those interested in the mentoring programs to attend, even if you have not been paired with a mentor or mentee.